serinryu/secondbrain/docs/07-TDD/01-TDD-TestIsolation.md

 Annotating a test method with `@Transactional` causes the test to be run within a transaction that is, **by default, automatically rolled back after completion of the test.** Test methods that are not annotated with `@Transactional` (at the class or method level) are not run within a transaction.

-- By default, test transactions will be automatically *rolled back* after completion of the test; however, transactional commit and rollback behavior can be configured declaratively via the `@Commit` and `@Rollback` annotations at the class level and at the method level.
+- **By default**, test transactions will be automatically *rolled back* after completion of the test; however, transactional commit and rollback behavior can be configured declaratively via the `@Commit` and `@Rollback` annotations at the class level and at the method level.

-- Even if rollback is performed, pk increased by auto_increment will not be rolled back.
+- Even if rollback is performed, **pk increased by auto_increment will not be rolled back**.
 Therefore, it should not be allowed to rely on auto_increment pk when doing any work.
 Check this [stackoverflow](https://stackoverflow.com/questions/449346/mysql-auto-increment-does-not-rollback)

 ![https://vladmihalcea.com/wp-content/uploads/2014/01/transaction-workflow1.gif](https://vladmihalcea.com/wp-content/uploads/2014/01/transaction-workflow1.gif)

-**Why is it more efficient than manually setup and cleanup?**
+**Why is 2️⃣ more efficient than 1️⃣ (manually setup and cleanup)?**

 1. **Cleaner test code.** : It eliminates the need to manually handle setup and cleanup.
-2. **Improved performance:** Creating the data and delete it for each test can be highly inefficient when it should create a large amount of data.
-The usage of @Transactional  is particularly beneficial when there are complex relationship mappings or when multiple tests need to interact with the same set of data.
+2. **Improved performance:** Creating the data and delete it for each test can be highly inefficient when it should create a large amount of data or when there are complex relationship mappings.
+In that situation, `@Transactional` is particularly beneficial.

 ```java
 package com.example.blog.repository;